 Research IRL (In Real Life) is an ongoing series from the Fox School of Business.
 In a Q&A style format, researchers and members of the business community, including alumni and corporate partners, come together to discuss the intersection of research and its real-world implications.
-In the first article in the Research IRL series, Fox professor Patrick McKay and alumnus Amber Wynne discussed the business case for diversity.

 According to the most recent enrollment data from the American Institute of Certified Public Accountants, Black/African American and Latino/Hispanic students only make up 7% of students pursuing Accounting at the undergraduate or graduate level.